fhb0211/fhb0211.github.io/_pages/home.md

 ---

 {% include base_path %}
-# Welcome to Zhang Lab
+# Welcome to My Homepage
 ---

 <img src='/images/gallery/Home.jpg'>

 ---
 **Recent Progress**
-* Our research paper, entitled “Assessing the impact of photovoltaic system construction on the green environment in China: An interpretable machine learning approach”, has been published in _Renewable Energy_.
+* Our research paper, entitled “Differentiated landscape pattern transformation strategies drive territorial space carbon neutrality: a path exploration based on mixed land use units”, has been published in _Sustainable Cities and Society_.
 Congratulations to all the authors!
 * Our research paper, entitled “Comprehensive evaluation of land-use carbon emissions integrating social network analysis and a zone-based machine learning approach”, has been published in _Environmental Impact Assessment Review_.
 Congratulations to all the authors!